engyasin/engyasin.github.io/posts/the-reinforcement-learning-algorithmic-landscape.md

 **NOTE: a book draft (Feedback is appreciated)**

-*Reinforcement Learning is a learning methodology rapidly gaining traction as an efficient approach to skills acquisition by machines, attracting increasing interest across diverse fields.
-From optimizing advertising placement to enabling robotic manipulation as well as refining Large Language Models responses, its potential is predicted to be immense.
+*Deep Reinforcement Learning is a branch of machine learning, gaining rapid traction recently as an efficient approach to skills acquisition by machines, across diverse fields of applications.
+From optimizing advertising placement to enabling robotic manipulation and through refining Large Language Models responses, its potential is predicted to be immense.
 The field encompasses a rich variety of algorithms, spanning model-based and model-free techniques, policy gradients, and Q-learning methods.
 This dynamic landscape can be daunting for newcomers, even those with a foundation in supervised learning.
-In this post we provide a comprehensive overview, offering both a high-level perspective as well as a detailed examination of the underlying mathematical derivations and algorithmic specifics.
-We’re also including full benchmarking results for all methods in both discrete and continuous environments, and lastly providing some unsolved exercises for the interested reader.*
+In this post we provide a comprehensive overview, offering both a high-level perspective as well as a detailed examination of the underlying mathematical derivations and algorithms specifics.
+We’re also including full benchmarking results for all methods in both discrete and continuous environments, along with some unsolved questions and recommended readings for the interested reader.*

 <!--END_TEASER -->